-Given that this rank comes from your clickthrough rate, this doesn't necessarily mean that you increase your conversion rate (percentage of sales when put up against clicks).
-Compare this figure to the number of sales you get as you grow in rank.
-This combined data will tell you whether or not your campaigns may be useful.
+Given that this rank comes from your click-through rate (CTR), this does not necessarily mean that you increase your conversion rate (percentage of sales when put up against clicks).
+Compare this figure to the number of sales you earn as you grow in rank.
+This combined data will tell you whether or not your campaigns are effective.

-As you might expect, impressions have a great potential to result in higher sales.
-However, sellers should prioritize positive keywords that result in more attention and more sales.
-Having a higher Amazon ranking for a keyword doesn't help if it doesn't result in sales.
+Moreover, impressions have great potential to result in higher sales.
+However, sellers should prioritize positive keywords that increase audience recognition and boost sales.
+For example, having a higher Amazon sales rank for a keyword is not optimal if it does not increase sales.

 The search term impression rank can utilize this data to determine the search volume of your ad.
 This volume is the number of times that your ad appears when people look for a term.

-So if your search term impression rate is 10% and you have 100,000 impressions, that means your content has appeared around 1,000,000 times.
-Only 10% of those times result in people seeing your ad, meaning that other people have likely invested more.
+So, if your Amazon search term impression rate is ten percent and you have 100,000 impressions, that means your content has appeared around 1,000,000 times.
+However, only ten percent of those times result in people seeing your ad, meaning that other people have likely invested more.

-How To Evaluate the Impression Potential of a Search Term?
+How to Evaluate the Impression Potential of an Amazon Search Term?

-There are a couple of ways you can evaluate the impression potential of search terms.
-Below are a few examples you can try:
+There are several ways to evaluate the impression potential of Amazon search terms.
+Below are a few examples:

 Test Your Keywords

 - An early-stage Amazon PPC campaign can be a short-term testing phase for a variety of potential targets.
 In this case, your goal is to produce a negative keyword list that provides you with knowledge on what does and does not work.
 Having this list allows you to target potential customers with functioning keywords.
 Negative keywords lead to no sales, which do not help grow your business.
-This process may feel like burning your advertising costs but will provide you a great deal of knowledge.
+This process may feel like burning your advertising costs but will provide you with much knowledge.
 This knowledge will come to you through Amazon seller reporting information, which you can run reports on at any time.

 Check Your Ad Quality

-Sponsored brands often believe that throwing more money at automated campaigns will destroy your problems.
-However, they may not see that those keywords aren't resulting in the impressions that they want.
-Re-evaluate your campaigns with ad professionals to see about improvements to increase sales.
-Don't be afraid to get an outside impression from a third party if you can.
-Remember, having a higher Amazon ranking is not a guarantee of more sales.
+- Ad campaign managers often believe that simply increasing ad spend will be enough to move the needle, but money is not the only determining factor.
+Instead, re-evaluate your campaigns with ad professionals to establish a strategy geared to increasing sales.
+Do not be afraid to get an outside opinion from a third party.
+Remember, having a higher Amazon sales rank is not a guarantee of more sales.
 In more competitive fields, you have one final option.

 Target More Detailed Options

-In SEO and advertisement, the targeting of long-tail keywords results in you hitting a smaller potential audience.
-However, that audience may result in a higher return on ad spend, reducing your overall advertising cost.
-Amazon sponsored ads do not always have to target the most obvious keyword.
+- In SEO and advertisement, targeting long-tail keywords may result in tapping a smaller audience.
+However, that same audience may also result in a higher return on ad spend, reducing your overall advertising cost.
+In addition, Amazon sponsored ads do not always have to target the most obvious keyword.

-Granted, other people have likely already had this idea, so you might have to dig through a couple of options before this works for you.
 If you can reduce the amount of money behind your advertisements' working capital, you may end up becoming more competitive down the road.
 Try Amazon keyword research to find the most effective keywords for your listings.

-Leverage Impression Rank Report To Assess Ads Competitiveness For a Search Term
+Leveraging the Rank Report to Assess an Ads Competitiveness for an Amazon Search Term

 The process of leveraging the Rank Report to Assess an Ads Competitiveness for an Amazon search term can be a bit daunting for those who are just beginning.
-The best way to ensure understanding is to go through an analysis process from the beginning.
-In the rest of this article, we will provide a working example of how you can measure your Amazon sponsored products' competitiveness.
+The best way to attain a comprehensive understanding is to go through an analysis process from the beginning.
+This section provides a working example of how to measure your Amazon sponsored products' competitiveness.

 - Your campaign lasted from April 2020 to January 2021.

-- Your target search term was "athlete jogging shoes."
+- Your targeted Amazon search term was "athlete jogging shoes."

 - Your search term impression rank was seven.

-- Your search term impression share was 5%
+- Your search term impression share was five percent.

 - You received 1,271 clicks.

 Unfortunately, this data, combined with other information, indicates that you did not reach your underlying profit goals.
 You found that part of your mistake came from not spending enough to remain competitive.
-You want your next goal among search engine rank to be 12%, where you feel like you can feasibly make another 200 sales, this new goal is feasible.
+You determine that your next goal is to reach a search engine rank of twelve percent.
+If you make another 200 sales, this new goal is feasible.
 Ultimately,

-You also decide to analyze your advertising's effectiveness, finding that targeting additional keywords is more feasible now that your shoe has gained more traction on the market.
-Coupled with SEO efforts and new brand photography, and you have a far more attractive looking ad.
+You also decide to analyze the efficacy of your advertising strategy.
+Your findings reveal that targeting additional keywords is easier now that your product has gained more traction in the market.
+Coupled with SEO efforts and new brand photography, you now have a far more attractive-looking ad.

-By being aggressive with sponsored products and sponsored brands, Amazon responds in turn by allowing you to appear more aggressively in PPC results.
+By being aggressive with sponsored products and brands, Amazon responds by allowing you to appear more aggressively in PPC results.
 You see, the solution to some problems does not always mean more money.
 If your overall campaign flopped, you might have to go back to the drawing board.